Adi-2025/bookbird/README.md

 9. Nice profile view with profile picture

 ## Other features to add:
-1. Applying machine learning for recommendations
-2. Adding notifications
+1. Adding notifications
-3. Adding background database activity for transactions and more
+2. Adding background database activity for transactions and more

 ## Resources used
 1. Android studio